John R. Countryman: Foreign Service career

 In August 1966, Countryman applied for Arabic language training with the intention of concentrating his diplomatic service on one geographic area.
 He studied Arabic, Islamic law, and Arabic history over a period of 18 months at the American University of Beirut.
-He also completed a three-month training course as a petroleum attache at Exxon in Houston, Texas.
+He also completed a three-month training course as a petroleum attache at Exxon in Houston.
 During his time in Lebanon, the Six-Day War broke out in Israel and Countryman was assigned to help evacuate US personnel.
 He himself was evacuated to Athens.
 When the war ended, Countryman and the other Arabic language students were the first to return to the embassy.

 Countryman's next posting was to Saudi Arabia, where he served as Economic Officer and Deputy Principal Officer of the US consulate from May 1968 to 1970.
 At the time, the British still maintained colonial bases in the area under the supervision of their Political Resident in Bahrain.
 The British desired an American presence, however, and the US consulate liaised with the British.
 During his time in Saudi Arabia, Countryman assisted in establishing all the administrative posts for the United States in Bahrain, Qatar, the United Arab Emirates, and Oman.
-He left this post in Summer 1971, about a month before these British protectorates gained their independence.
+He left this post in the summer of 1971, about a month before these British protectorates gained their independence.